surya-nemiwal/neog-level-1/README.md

 ### DEV UI is a open source component library, with DEV UI you can design your websites easily and quickly.
 ### **How To Use**

-Visit [Elixir UI Documentation Website](https://dev-u-i.netlify.app/) and check out the documentation for the library.
+Visit [DEV UI](https://dev-u-i.netlify.app/) and check out the documentation for the library.
 To use DEV UI in your project, copy the sytlesheet link in head of index html file of your project
 <br />
 Copy-paste the below code in the head section of your HTML files to load predefined styles.